 Unfortunately no one can guarantee what baby will do during the, baby will only do what he or she feels like, all we can do is be there to capture it all.
 The most important factor in 3D and 4D baby scanning is the baby’s position.
 If the baby is lying in an awkward position a satisfactory 3D and 4D ultrasound scan may be difficult.
 Other factors include the amount of amniotic fluid around the baby (the more the better) and the amount of tissue (skin, fat and muscle) between the probe and the baby.
 With this in mind, we do want you to have a truly memorable experience, therefore we offer a scan guarantee that if we cannot get satisfactory results mostly due to the baby’s positioning, we will offer you another scan at a later date completely free of charge.

-You will get everything except your DVD's to take away with you.
-Our DVD's are very different from any other companies, and due to this very unique way of making them up, we need to send them out in the post simply due to the amount of time it would otherwise take to make up while you are waiting.
-The finished and polished DVD is sent the next day after your scan and sent first class so you will receive it very quickly.
+You will get everything except your DVD's and CD roms to take away with you.
+Our DVD's are very different from any other company.
+Because of our very unique way or editing and processing your DVD, we need to send them out in the post simply due to the amount of time this all takes.
+The finished and polished DVD is sent out within a week from your scan and sent first class to get it to you as soon as possible.